Lead Generation: It’s all about building relationships

 Steve: You said that a lot of marketing is sociopathic.
 Now, that’s got a really negative connotation.
 Talk about how you know if your marketing is sociopathic?

-And what I found is, if you think of the popular movie that came out, “Wolf on Wall Street,” that exemplifies sociopathic behavior.
+And what I found is, if you think of the famous movie that came out, “Wolf on Wall Street,” that exemplifies sociopathic behavior.

 Steve: Yeah, that’s a great example!